JueK3y/Instagram-automated-commenting/README.md

 - Main function: Automatic commenting in random order
 - GUI: Good looking GUI with light and dark mode
 - Wide choice: Adapted to 6 different browsers and versions
+- Simply import the driver for the browser of your choice
 - Once all data is entered it is immediately and permanently usable
 - Easily import and edit your own comments
-- Decide for yourself how long the bot should comment
+- Decide for yourself how long the bot should comment<be>(and whether it should stop at all)
 - Extensive help page, which is supposed to help with every problem

 Technical features:
 - Data security: Your data will not be uploaded under any circumstances
   <br>and will only be stored on your computer
 - Frequent updates: On all problems from the
-  <br>Issue Tracker is currently being worked on
+  <br>[Issue Tracker](https://github.com/JueK3y/Instagram-automated-commenting/issues) is currently being worked on
 - Open Source: The authenticity and functionality of the code
 <br>can be verified at any time.
-- Everything in one file, which is only 15 MB in size
+- All in one file, which is under 15 MB in size
 - Automatic download of all required files

 ...and all this for free